- About Us

 - DME Reuse

-Assisting Oklahoma's elementary and secondary schools in providing accessible instructional materials for students with print disabilities.
+Assisting Oklahoma's elementary and secondary schools in providing accessible educational materials for students with print disabilities.

 The National Instructional Materials Accessibility Standard (NIMAS) is a provision listed in the IDEA 2004.
 NIMAS is a uniform electronic format for textbooks and related materials from which accessible formats can easily be made.